chocolate-doom/chocolate-doom/README.Music.md

 the chip directly, which is usually not possible in modern operating systems unless you are running as the superuser (root/Administrator).

-### Windows 9x

-If you’re running Windows 95, 98 or Me, there is no need to configure anything.
-Windows allows direct access to the OPL chip.
-You can confirm that hardware OPL is working by checking for this message in stdout.txt:

-    OPL_Init: Using driver 'Win32'.

-### Windows NT (including 2000, XP and later)
+### Microsoft Windows

-If you’re running an NT-based system, it is not possible to directly access the OPL chip, even when running as Administrator.
+On modern Windows systems it is not possible to directly access the OPL chip, even when running as Administrator.
 Fortunately, it is possible to use the “ioperm.sys” driver developed for Cygwin:

   http://openwince.sourceforge.net/ioperm/